Enumerative geometry via the moduli space of super Riemann surfaces: Hyperbolic geometry and spin structures

 and in particular

-Hence by Theorem~\ref{caniso1}, over a smooth hyperbolic surface $\Sigma$ there is a canonical isomorphism $H^1(\theta^\vee)^\vee\cong H^1_{dR}(\Sigma,T_\Sigma^\frac12)$ which allows us to prove the following. \begin{cor} The bundles defined in Definition~\ref{obsbun} and Theorem~\ref{cohbun} are isomorphic on the smooth part of the moduli space:
+Hence by Theorem~\ref{caniso1}, over a smooth spin complete hyperbolic surface $\Sigma$ with Neveu-Schwarz boundary components, there is a canonical isomorphism of cohomology groups $H^1(\theta^\vee)^\vee\cong H^1_{dR}(\Sigma,T_\Sigma^\frac12)$ which allows us to prove the following. \begin{cor} The bundles defined in Definition~\ref{obsbun} and Theorem~\ref{cohbun} are isomorphic on the smooth part of the Neveu-Schwarz component of the moduli space:

 \end{cor}